University Laboratory High School (Urbana, Illinois): Football

-Uni does not possess a football team currently but in the 1950s the administration established one and was able to field a 6-man team.
-Members of the team included Donald Neville (class of 1950), Steve McNamara (class of 1951), and Peter Stearns (class of 1953).
-However, this team was short lived and the establishment of a new team in the near future is unlikely due to the small student population and size of the students.
+Uni currently has no football team.
+In the 1950s the administration fielded a 6-man team that included Donald Neville (class of 1950), Steve McNamara (class of 1951), and Peter Stearns (class of 1953).

 Despite no football experience, Camden Coleman (class of 2018) walked-on to the Vanderbilt football team his freshman year.
-He played Safety for the team and became team captain the following year which he retained through his 5th year in the 2022-2023 season.
+He played safety for the team and became team captain the following year which he retained through his 5th year in the 2022-2023 season.

 IHSA Academic All-State Winners

 Five Uni alumni have won the IHSA Academic All-State award: Ariel Zodhiates (class of 2000), George Gunter (class of 2014), Annemarie Michael (class of 2017), Arielle Summit (class of 2018), and Kate Ahmari (class of 2023).
-Every year each school can nominate one female and one male athlete that possess at least a 3.50 GPA over their first seven semesters and have participated in two IHSA sports in both their senior and junior years.
+Every year each school can nominate one female and one male athlete who have at least a 3.50 GPA over their first seven semesters and have participated in two IHSA sports in both their senior and junior years.
 12 spots are awarded annually.

 Building

-The building which houses University Laboratory High School was constructed from 1917 through 1918 and was designed by Holabird & Roche in the Late Gothic Revival style, with James M. White as the supervising architect.
-An earlier design for an "H"-shaped structure with two wings had been rejected in 1914, and it was not until May 1916 that the go-ahead was given to begin construction on the new design, which was estimated to cost $143,500.
+The building that houses University Laboratory High School was built from 1917 through 1918 and was designed by Holabird & Roche in the Late Gothic Revival style, with James M. White as the supervising architect.
+An earlier design for an H-shaped structure with two wings had been rejected in 1914, and it was not until May 1916 that the go-ahead was given to begin construction on the new design, which was estimated to cost $143,500.

-When the building was completed, it was almost immediately converted into a general hospital for the Students’ Army Training Corp and School of Military Aeronautics for the duration of World War I. It was turned over to the high school in time for the beginning of the 1921-22 school year.
+When the building was completed, it was almost immediately converted into a general hospital for the Students’ Army Training Corps and School of Military Aeronautics for the duration of World War I. It was released to the high school before the 1921-22 school year.

 Kenney Gym

-Two blocks west of Uni sits the Kenney Gym and Annex which is used by the school for athletics.
+Two blocks west of Uni sits the Kenney Gym and Annex, which is used by the school for athletics.
 Kenney predates Uni by two decades and was used by the University of Illinois for a variety of needs including their men's basketball team, women's volleyball team, and men's wrestling team.
-Uni currently shares the gym with the men's gymnastics team.
+Uni shares the gym with the men's gymnastics team.
 As well as athletic team practices, the school holds P.E. class at Kenney Gym, making use of the gymnasium, track, and weight room.

-However, as the building gets older, Uni has recently needed to make some improvements.
-Because of piping below the 100 year old hardwood, the floors have warped creating dead spots where balls do not bounce correctly and a safety hazard for students.
+Because of piping below the 100-year-old hardwood, the floors have warped, creating dead spots where balls do not bounce correctly and a safety hazard for students.
 In 2022, Uni sanded the floors to remove these spots and started a fundraiser to get the floors completely renovated.
+In May 2025, the school began a project to replace the gym floors, which had not been resurfaced in over 12 years.
+The new floors were completed in July in time for the 2025-26 school year and are expected to last for over 50 years.